 We’ve discussed how marketers can impact the customer journey by providing them with the next best experience, through personalization, and more.
 But how can you know that your customer journey efforts have been successful?
 For marketers, journey analytics is a new way of thinking about the same kind of analysis that they’ve done for years.
-Instead of focusing on individual campaigns, singular-channel attribution or the performance of a specific asset, marketing journey analytics shifts the focus from the content to the consumer.
-While click-through-rate, cost-per-click, and other key marketing metrics are still important, marketing journey analytics drives more value by providing a complete view to understand consumer behavior across time.
-These might still be cost per acquisition or cost per customer, but instead of looking at only the endpoints of awareness and conversion
+Instead of focusing on individual campaigns, singular-channel attribution, or on the performance of a specific asset, journey analytics shifts the focus from the content to the consumer.
+While click-through-rate, cost-per-click, and other key marketing metrics are still important, journey analytics drives more value by providing a complete view to understand consumer behavior across time and mapping that behavior to key business metrics.

 How Can Marketers Use Journey Analytics?

 Businesses tend to approach Journey Analytics through asking questions such as “how are my customers traversing through my touchpoints cross-channel?” to “Show me how my journey orchestration has performed against business metrics.” down to “Let me orchestrate and help me discover again”.
 Here at Kitewheel, we see journey analytics as exactly that – from discovery to optimization back to discovery.
 To gain an understanding of your journey analytics, there are some best practices you can follow so that you too can be on a continuous discovery and optimization path.